Lotemn102/HebHTR/README.md

 **1. Change number of iterations**. \
-Higher number of iterations is suitable for large letters and a lot of spaces between words, while lower number of iterations is siutable for smaller handwrite.
-Use the **drawRectangles** function to see how the number of iterations affects HebHTR segmentation of your text.
+Higher number of iterations is suitable for large letters and a lot of spaces between words, while lower number of iterations is suitable for smaller handwrite.
+Use the **drawRectangles** function to see how the number of iterations affects HebHTR segmentation of your text.\
    I will use the following sentence as an example:
    <p align="center">
    <img src="https://user-images.githubusercontent.com/35609587/63641024-3ce9a680-c6b0-11e9-851e-4107ffb524bb.png">